dhaitz/mplcyberpunk/README.md

 ![](img/demo.png)

-This effect is currently only implemented for lines.
+This effect is currently only implemented for lines and bars.

 The individual steps are described [here](https://matplotlib.org/matplotblog/posts/matplotlib-cyberpunk-style/) in more detail.